strimzi/strimzi.github.io/_posts/2025-01-31-moving-data-between-JBOD-disks-using-cruise-control.md

 ### What's next

-We hope this blog post has provided you with a clear understanding of how you can use the `KafkaRebalance` custom resource in `remove-disks` to easily move the data between the JBOD disks.
+We hope this blog post has provided you with a clear understanding of how you can use the `KafkaRebalance` custom resource in `remove-disks` mode to easily move the data between the JBOD disks.
 If you encounter any issues or want to know more, refer to our documentation on [Using Cruise Control to reassign partitions on JBOD disks](https://strimzi.io/docs/operators/latest/deploying#proc-cruise-control-moving-data-str).